Alex-II/Alex-II.github.io/_posts/2018-11-23-verification_distributed_system.md

 ## Property-Based Testing
 - Tests an input range in an unit-like test
-- QuickCheck, ScalaCheck, many other langueages
+- QuickCheck, ScalaCheck, many other languages

 ## Fault Injection
 - Failure handling and confidence can only be tested when you force the system to fail